niyonkad/myResumeSite/README.md

 ## Purpose

 This README describes how to format a resume using Markdown,generate a static website using Pelican, and host it for free using Git and GitHub Pages.
-It is written for anyone with basic computer skills and some familiarity with the command line.No prior experience with web development or version control is required.
+It is written for anyone with basic computer skills and some familiarity with the command line.
+No prior experience with web development or version control is required.

 ---